pedrolpena/amverseasbinfileutils/README.md

 Takes an XBT profile as an argument and prints the metadata and data to standard out in the AOML ASCII format.<br>
 <b>DecoderTestGetDepths</b><br>
 Takes an XBT profile as an argument and prints the depth and temperature points to standard out.<br>
+<b>DecoderTestGetDepthsTwoMeterResolution</b><br>
+Takes an XBT profile as an argument and prints linearly interpolated depth and temperature points  at two meter resolution to standard out.<br>
 <b>DecodeEncodeXBTProfile</b><br>
 Takes an XBT profile and a an output filename as arguments.It then extracts data from the input <br>
 XBT profile and encodes it into a new profile.
 This example basically makes a copy of an XBT profile.<br>